 Also it is generally advised to go from Minamidake to Hotaka Sanso, that way most of the chain and vertical sections will be going up.

-After getting to Hotaka Sanso we had a longer lunch break and then went back down to Shinhotaka through the Shiradashisawa trail.
+After getting to Hotaka Sanso have a break and stay the night or go back down to Shinhotaka through the Shiradashisawa trail.

-I honestly hate this trail with all my heart.
-I've gone down this way before in the rain and hated it but it's not much better in the sun either.
-The first 1/3 of the way is loose talus and there is no trail.
+The first 1/3 of the way is loose talus and since the earthquake in 2020 there is practically no trail.
 You could call it boulder surfing because thats how it feels when a 500kg boulder starts sliding when you step on it.

-Then next you have a short steep section throuh the forest (that parts ok) and then you get to a very exposed and tiny ledge along the valley.
+Next you have a short steep section throuh the forest and then you get to a very exposed and tiny ledge along the valley.
 It's steep and the ground is very slippery and unstable.
-Honestly Daikiretto is easier, because there you'll have chains when needed.
-(To put it in perspective, I would rather walk Gendarme instead of this trail).
-It took us 2:40h down to the forest road and then 1 last hour back to Shinhotaka.
+Daikiretto is probably easier, because there you'll have chains when needed.

-If you can avoid it I would recommend going down to Kamikochi through Dakesawa or Karasawa instead.
-It's way more enjoyable and you don't have to be so careful to not break your ankle.
+If you can avoid it and you came by public transportation I would recommend going down to Kamikochi through Dakesawa or Karasawa instead.
+It's more enjoyable/beautiful and you don't have to be so careful to not break your ankle.

-I will also mention that most sites recommend walking this route in 3, sometimes even 4 days.
+Generally it's also recommended to walk this route in 3, sometimes even 4 days.
 I added some huts below which make good overnight stops.

 Accomodation